puriso/racing_gauge/README.md

 ### Build Instructions
 1. Install [PlatformIO](https://platformio.org/) (VS Code recommended)
 2. Build with `platformio run` and flash with `platformio upload`

+### Calibration
+1. Boot the board in a dark room and run `calibrateScreenComp()`
+2. The coefficient is stored in NVS and loaded automatically at the next boot

 ---